The Mobile Black Spot Program (MBSP) invests in telecommunications infrastructure to improve mobile coverage and competition across Australia.

 The Government has committed $40 million (GST exclusive) in funding to the Improving Mobile Coverage Round (IMCR) of the MBSP, which will commence following an approach-to-market on 2 February 2023.

-The approach-to-market is open for 10 weeks at www.grants.gov.au with applications due by 5pm AEDT Thursday 13 April 2023.
+The approach-to-market was open for 10 weeks at www.grants.gov.au and closed for applications 5pm AEDT Thursday 13 April 2023.

-It is expected the outcomes of the competitive assessment process will be announced towards the middle of 2023.
+Applications received are now being assessed in accordance with the Grant Guidelines.
+It is expected the outcomes of the competitive assessment process will be announced third quarter of 2023.

 Local communities and councils are encouraged to engage with the mobile network operators and infrastructure providers, as well as state and territory governments, to explore opportunities to improve mobile coverage in their area through Federal and state government initiatives.
 Experience has shown that when local communities and councils engage with the mobile providers it increases the likelihood of an application being put forward under government funded programs.